A Bangkok Itinerary For 4 Days: What to Do in Bangkok, Thailand

 Discover the Thai capital with our 4 Days in Bangkok itinerary and plan your perfect getaway to Thailand.

 There are many things to do in Bangkok that will keep you busy throughout your stay from glistening golden palaces and temples seeped in history to soaking in the light and on a rooftop bar at sundown.
-Bangkok is a place for anyone, for shoppers, party-goers, foodies, culture or history buffs, backpackers and of course wellness-focused travellers.
+Bangkok is a place for anyone, for shoppers, party-goers, foodies, culture or history buffs, and of course wellness-focused travelers.

 Whether you’re visiting Bangkok for just a few days, a few months or even on a layover of a few hours, Bangkok has something for you.